horse purslane

 Category: Broadleaf (Dicot).

 Photosynthetic Pathway: C4 + CAM.
-In the day Crassulacean Acid Metabolism (CAM) stops evapotranspiration through a plants stomata (water loss).
-This allows CAM plants to survive when water is limiting plant growth.
-Horse Purslane survives dry spells, and recovers quickly when water is available again.
+In the daylight hours Crassulacean Acid Metabolism (CAM) stops evapotranspiration through the stomata.
+This is a survival mechanism to reduce water loss.
+This allows CAM plants to survive when water is in short supply.
+This allows Horse Purslane to survive dry spells, and recover quickly once water is available again.

 Height: Horse Purslane has a prostrate growth habit.

-Leaf length: The leaves of Black Pigweed are 1 to 5 cm long, are purplish along their edges, and have a petiole.
+Leaf length: Black Pigweed leaves are 1 to 5 cm long, have purple edges, and a petiole.
 They are opposite, unequal, and the lower pair is smaller than the others.
 Leaves are ovate to almost circular, with slightly wavy margins.

-Reproduction: After it emerges, Horse purslane grows vegetatively for 35 to 40 days, and then both vegetative growth and reproductive growth occur simultaneously.
-Horse purslane seeds germinate at 20°C to 45°C, with an optimum germination at 35°C.
+Reproduction: After it emerges, Horse purslane grows vegetatively for 35 to 40 days.
+After this both vegetative and reproductive growth occur simultaneously.
+Horse purslane seeds germinate at 20°C to 45°C, with an optimum germination temperature of 35°C.

-The seeds of Black Pigweed have no dormancy and will emerge from a depth of 1 cm.
-However, emergence declines with increasing soil depth.
-Horse Purslane starts to produce flowers 20 to 30 days after germination of the seeds.
+The seeds of Black Pigweed have no dormancy period, and emerge from soil depths of up to 1 cm.
+However, as seed depth increases, emergence declines.
+Horse Purslane flowers 20 to 30 days after seed germination.

 Horse Purslane produces 52,000 seeds in its life.
 These have a hard coat, and persist for many years.

 Comments: Horse Purslane is thick, and flat at the nodes.
-Its taproot is white or brown with fibrous hairs that reach to a depth of 30 to 50 cm.
-Stems are maroon-purple, hairy, and erect.
+Its taproot is white or brown, and has fibrous hairs that reach to a soil depth of 30 to 50 cm.
+The stems are maroon-purple, hairy, and erect.

 Habitat: Horse Purslane grows in dry areas along roadsides, wastelands and in lawns.
 Seedlings prefer rich and moist soil but are sensitive to flooding.